-The committee’s five members—the KNU’s chairman General Mutu Say Pho, Khine Soe Aung from the Arakan Liberation Party (ALP), All Burma Students’ Democratic Front (ABSDF) chairman Than Ke, adviser Khun Sai from Restoration Council of Shan State (RCSS-South), and Colonel Khun Okkar from Pa-O National Liberation Organization (PNLO)—will meet with government leaders before February peace talks.
+The committee’s five members—the KNU’s chairman General Mutu Say Pho; Khine Soe Aung from the Arakan Liberation Party (ALP); All Burma Students’ Democratic Front (ABSDF) chairman Than Ke; adviser Khun Sai from the Restoration Council of Shan State (RCSS-South); and Colonel Khun Okkar from the Pa-O National Liberation Organization (PNLO)—will meet with government leaders before February peace talks.

 “It is important to talk with decision makers who can solve the current problems we are facing,” said Than Ke of the ABSDF.
 “That’s why we have formed this representative group that will be sent to [meet with] government leaders.”